 Research and science disciplines are some of the earliest and most prevalent use cases for OpenStack clouds.
-High-performance computing (HPC) and high-throughput computing (HTC) workloads require massive scaling and cluster networking, access to large volumes of data, and workload and infrastructure manageability.
-OpenStack software supports these needs today and the development community is rapidly expanding services to fill gaps and scale for exponential future demands.
+OpenStack provides compelling solutions today for the challenges of delivering flexible infrastructure for high-performance computing (HPC) and high-throughput computing (HTC), and the development community is rapidly expanding services to meet exponential future demands.

 The meaning of openness for OpenStack is prescribed by the Four Opens: open source, open design, open development, and open community.
 Community development and collaboration is a defining OpenStack value for global science organizations.
 Scientists, faculty, HPC engineers, operators and developers from academia and leading-edge businesses are fully engaged in the vibrant Scientific OpenStack community.

 HPC engineers enjoy contributing to OpenStack’s ever-evolving code base to meet stringent workload requirements for all science workloads.